 Up to four silicon devices are supported on the bus if only Package ID[1:0] is configurable (e.g. Package ID[2] is statically set to 0b0).
 Up to eight silicon devices are supported on the NC-SI bus if Package ID[2:0] are all configurable.

-Refer to the DMTF DSP0222 standard for more information on package addressing and Package ID.
+Refer to the DMTF DSP0222 standard for more information on package addressing, Slot ID and Package ID.

 Arbitration Ring Connections